Tekisha Harvey – Dir of Marketing for FlowerHire and Founder of CannaCurious Magazine

 Instagram is an incredibly powerful marketing platform and its Insights Tool is a great glimpse into how your customers are engaging with you on social.
 BUT (yes, all capital letters) it is only one part of the bigger picture.
 Make sure you’re staying in touch with your Google Analytics to see how your social engagement rates translate over to your website.
 Your website is the window into your business, social media, SEO, your physical and digital marketing strategies are all the lights and signs that guide the way to turn your users into customers.
 If you need a quick crash course on SEO, be sure to check out this article.

 Interested in talking with someone about the digital marketing strategy for your cannabis company?
-Fill out the form below and someone will be in touch with you soon!
+Contact us!